 I obtained my UC in Nursing from University College of Health Sciences in Stockholm, Sweden in 1985 and worked clinically for more than ten years as an RN within the academic hospital system in the Stockholm area.
 I have held different positions as a nurse within the fields of hematology, clinical immunology and sexually transmissible infections including HIV.
 As a Research Coordinator I coordinated several phase II and III clinical trials in the fields of anti-retroviral therapy and therapeutic HIV vaccines.
 Doing translational research within the HIV field, I completed an MSc in Chemistry at Stockholm University in 2001 and a PhD in Nursing at Karolinska Institutet in 2003.
-At present, I am a Professor in Nursing at Karolinska Institutet where I am the Head of Research and Doctoral Education at the Division of Nursing, Department of Neurobiology, Care Sciences and Society and the lead of the Division of Innovative Care Research focusing on interdiciplinary health care science research and on improving its translation into practice by linking research, education and practice.
-I have a clinical affiliation to the Medical Unit Infectious Diseases at Karolinska University Hospital and I am also holding a part-time position as Professor in Nursing at the School of Health Sciences at City, University of London, United Kingdom.
+At present, I am a Professor in Nursing at Karolinska Institutet where I am Associate and Vice Division Lead at the Division of Nursing, Department of Neurobiology, Care Sciences and Society and the lead of the Lars E. Eriksson Research Group focusing on translational health care science research by linking research, education and practice.
+I have a clinical affiliation to the Medical Unit Infectious Diseases at Karolinska University Hospital and I am also holding a part-time position as Professor in Nursing at the School of Health and Psychological Sciences at City, University of London, United Kingdom.

 With university degrees in both nursing and natural sciences (Chemistry), Lars' scientific profile has developed towards the branch in care science established as biobehavioural nursing research or translational nursing research.
 Even if there is no absolute consensus, biobehavioural nursing research could be defined as research that strives towards increased understandings of the links between biologic, behavioural and social manifestations of vulnerability and risk in different populations.
 Early in his research career, he combined scientific activity within nursing and biomedicine, mainly in the areas of HIV and sexual health.
 After the dissertation work, his research line has expanded to include studies of populations with other long-lasting or chronic conditions.
 He is PI for studies investigating quality of life, stigma and illness perception in children, young adults and adults with HIV infections and adults with MRSA infections.
 Furthermore, he is PI for a translational nursing research project on the early signs of lung cancer.